Afcon: Mauritania, Angola and Mali unveil preliminary squads for Africa Cup of Nations | Goal.com

 The Palancas Negras, meanwhile, have recently withdrawn from the upcoming COSAFA Cup which is set to begin in South Africa on Saturday, the competition's website has confirmed.

-The decision was taken due to the Southern African nation’s ongoing local league as well as their looming participation in the Nations Cup.
+The decision was taken due to their ongoing local league as well as their looming participation in the Nations Cup.

 Srdjan Vasiljevic’s side will begin their Afcon journey against the Carthage Eagles on June 24, before playing Mauritania and the Eagles on June 29 and July 2 respectively.

-Mohamed Magassouba’s list includes Brighton & Hove Albion midfielder Yves Bissouma, while Raja Casablanca defender Salif Coulibaly misses out.
+Mohamed Magassouba’s Mali squad includes Brighton & Hove Albion midfielder Yves Bissouma, while Raja Casablanca defender Salif Coulibaly misses out.

 The Eagles play Mauritania, Tunisia and Angola on June 24, June 28 and July 2 respectively at the Afcon.